Zy75/ardrone1/README.md

 1. A little weak to disturbances.

 2. Average depth is unstable.
 That is, when drone is horizontally seen, only the nearest is detected.
-But when the drone has tilt, far point is also detected.
+But when the drone is  tilted, far points are also detected.

 3.